 - Service Areas

-An HVAC or HVAC Hearth Specificity license is required to connect, install and vent hearth appliances in Idaho.
-According to the NFPA to be a Qualified Agency to inspect chimneys and venting systems in Idaho, an HVAC or HVAC Hearth Specificity license should be required.
+An HVAC or HVAC Hearth Specialty license is required to connect, install and vent hearth appliances in Idaho.
+According to the NFPA to be a Qualified Agency to inspect chimneys and venting systems in Idaho, an HVAC or HVAC Hearth Specialty license should be required.
 Ask your chimney sweep for their HVAC license number.

 The national standard for chimney sweeps and my standard of care is the NFPA 211: Standard for Chimneys, Fireplaces, Vents, and Solid Fuel-Burning Appliances.
 This standard tells us explicitly who can conduct inspections, what to inspect and at what level of inspection.